METALS-Copper slides as dollar strengthens and China doubts return

 LONDON, Dec 4 (Reuters) - Copper prices retreated on Monday as the dollar strengthened, with further pressure coming from an increase in stocks in London Metal Exchange (LME) warehouses and resurfacing doubts over Chinese demand prospects.

-Benchmark copper CMCU3 on the LME was trading 1.3% down at $8,500 a metric ton by 1031 GMT.
+Benchmark copper CMCU3 on the LME was 1.5% down at $8,484 a metric ton in open-outcry trading.
 Prices of the metal used as a gauge of economic health touched a four-month high last week at $8,640, a gain of nearly 10% since Oct.
 23.

 A stronger U.S. currency makes dollar-priced metals more expensive for holders of other currencies, which weighs on demand.
 This is a relationship used by funds that trade using buy and sell signals generated by numerical models.
 FRX/